ooinaruhugh/TropicalFrechetMeans.jl/README.md

 ```
 Due to the nature of the computations, this will output a facet description of the Fréchet mean polytrope.
 This can be converted to a vertex description, giving generators for all possible Fréchet means.

-## Documentation
-The documentation for the GroebnerWalk.jl package can be found at <https://ooinaruhugh.github.io/TropicalFrechetMeans.jl>

 ## Contacts
 The library is maintained by Kamillo Ferry (kafe (at) kafe (dot) dev).